 • bleeding, spotting or staining after menopause.

-Endometrial hyperplasia is caused by abnormal production of oestrogen and progesterone hormones during your menstrual cycle.
+Endometrial hyperplasia is caused by an abnormal production of oestrogen and progesterone hormones during your menstrual cycle.

 In the first part of your menstrual cycle, oestrogen hormones stimulate the lining of your uterus to thicken.
 After ovulation (mid cycle), your ovary produces oestrogen and progesterone.
 The progesterone stops the lining of your uterus from getting thicker.
 If progesterone is not produced, the lining can become abnormally thick, increasing the risk of developing endometrial cancer.

-If you don’t ovulate consistently during your menstrual cycles, it can increase the risk of endometrial hyperplasia.
-This might happen with:
+If you don’t ovulate consistently during your menstrual cycles, it can increase the risk for endometrial hyperplasia.
+This might happen if you have polycystic ovarian syndrome (PCOS) or in the lead-up to menopause (perimenopause).

-After menopause, your risk can increase if you don’t have enough progesterone in your menopausal hormone therapy (MHT) treatment.
+If you are menopausal and taking menopausal hormone therapy (MHT), your risk for endometrial hyperplasia can increase if you don’t have enough progesterone in your treatment.

 There are other risks for endometrial hyperplasia.
 For example, if you: